A practical guide to Freshdesk roles and permissions

 Help your team focus and be more efficient

 A well-defined role helps declutter an agent's workspace.
-Instead of getting distracted by dozens of settings and queues they'll never touch, they only see the tools and tickets that are actually relevant to them.
+Instead of seeing dozens of settings and queues they'll never touch, they only see the tools and tickets that are actually relevant to them.
 This cuts down on the noise and helps them focus on what they do best: solving customer problems.
 It also makes a huge difference when you're onboarding new agents.
-A simplified, focused interface means they can get up to speed and start helping customers much faster, without feeling totally overwhelmed by the system.
+A simplified, focused interface means they can get up to speed and start helping customers much faster, without feeling overwhelmed by the system.

 Scale your support operations with confidence